-Divine essence, omnipresence, being filled with the Holy Spirit, and what it means to have
+Divine essence, omnipresence, filled with the Holy Spirit, and what "Jesus living in us"

 "This set of instructions is not to cease being a part of your conversations.
 Meditate on it

 day and night, so that you may be careful to carry out everything that's written in it." --

 Excerpts from email exchange with a Jehovah's Witness